mikadosoftware/mikadoCMS/mikadocms/data/mikadosoftware.com/orig/articles/insane_optimist.rst

 I maybe insane, but perhaps that's the price of optimism anyway.

 Edit: no, I have changed my mind.
-We're all fucked.
+His deplorable personal characteristics seem now to be outweighed by his worse politics of discrimination and division.
+His apparent appointments are deeply worrying.
+Perhaps we can hope that just as Obama had enormous trouble implementing his policies in face of Congress, so will Trump.
+The United States is a large oil tanker that will turn slowly.
+Insane optimism as I said.